 Colon Cancer.
 Our Target-Selector assay for colorectal cancer offers mutation testing analogous to that performed in lung cancer, namely detection of key mutations in the K-RAS and B-RAF genes.
-Testing on the K-RAS gene will focus on codons 12 and 13 mutations, while testing on the B-RAF gene will focus on V600 mutations.
+Testing on the K-RAS gene focuses on codons 12 and 13 mutations, while testing on the B-RAF gene focuses on V600 mutations.

 This testing is important because certain targeted therapies for colorectal cancer, including the monoclonal antibodies targeting EGFR are ineffective in patients who have a K-RAS mutation, which is found in up to 40% of cases according to the National Comprehensive Cancer Network.
-While for each of codons 12 and 13 in K-RAS, up to 15-20 mutations have been reported, there are reports in the scientific literature that patients with one particular mutation, G13D, do respond well and that there may be variability in response to different chemotherapies based on the specific K-RAS mutation, suggesting that detailed information on mutation status is clinically relevant.
+For each of codons 12 and 13 in the K-RAS oncogene, up to 15-20 mutations have been reported.
+However, there are reports in the scientific literature that patients with one particular mutation, G13D, do respond well and there may be variability in response to different chemotherapies based on the specific K-RAS mutation.
+This suggests that detailed information on mutation status is clinically relevant.

 Prostate Cancer.
 Our Target-Selector assay for prostate cancer is based on the analysis of CTCs found in a standard blood sample.
 We currently offer testing for AR.
-We plan to validate testing for PTEN gene deletions by FISH.

-The androgen receptor normally binds the hormones testosterone and dihydrotestosterone, and is the target for several drug molecules, including those acting directly as antagonists for the receptor and those acting indirectly through inhibition of androgen synthesis.
+The AR normally binds the hormones testosterone and dihydrotestosterone, and is the target for several drug molecules, including those acting directly as antagonists for the receptor and those acting indirectly through the inhibition of androgen synthesis.

+We also plan to validate testing for PTEN gene deletions by FISH.
 PTEN, an enzyme that functions as a tumor suppressor, if mutated, deleted or otherwise functionally disrupted, removes a brake from cell replication and allows uncontrolled growth, which is seen in many cancers.
 If PTEN is mutated, deleted or disrupted, chemotherapy or polytherapy is usually recommended.